 Mobility Blog Part 3-Why It's Important To Maintain Alignment And Not Just Balance After An Injury And As You Age

-Walk across the room or down the street and keep your head up with your line of sight towards the ground ahead of you on the other side of the room or down the block the way your drive a car or ride a bike.
-Notice that your body is more stable and your balance is better.
-Your walking stride is big enough for your feet to contact the ground from heel to toe.
-Your arms can swing forward and backward and you can feel the core muscles around the top of your spine, under your shoulder blades and on the front of your chest engaging.
-When you walk looking up your visual field is larger giving you enough time to stop or step around anything that you might otherwise trip over causing you to fall.
+Walk across the room or down the street and keep your head up, aligned and centered over your shoulders with your line of sight towards the ground ahead of you, the way your drive a car or ride a bike.
+Notice that your body is more stable, your arms can swing forward and backward helping to steer and stabilize your body as you walk and turn.
+How your walking stride becomes big enough for your feet to contact the ground from heel to toe.
+You can feel the core muscles around the top of your spine, under your shoulder blades and on the front of your chest engaging and that your visual field is large enough to give you enough time to stop or step around anything that you might otherwise trip over causing you to fall.
 The only time you should look down when walking is when you're on the stairs, the dark, a wet or slippery surface, sitting down or standing up or making a transition from one surface height to another.

 Watch the video below of 99 year old Dinkie Flowers who is now 103 years old and still upright because of how she moves and the way she moves all day every day.